University of Florida word mark

 UF Research Integrity, Security and Compliance (UF RISC) is the central point of contact within UF’s core offices to provide guidance to UF faculty, staff, and students who are conducting international research or other sponsored work abroad.
 The components of the program are:

-Research Security Training – Summer 2025 Requirement
+Research Security Training Requirement

 Federal regulations and guidance require that all PIs, Co-PIs, and key/senior research personnel listed on proposals for federal funding must take Research Security training prior to the submission of a proposal.
 This regulation goes into effect in the summer of 2025.
 UF Research is strongly encouraging all investigators and named key personnel to complete this training as soon as possible.

-• CITI, you may take either:
+• CITI.
+You may take either:

 • Research Security Training – 4 modules that take approximately 4 hours to complete, OR